Sokrates1989/flutter_meal_tracker_demo/README.md

 - **Opt-Out of Online Usage**: For users who prioritize security and privacy, an option to fully opt out of online usage could be provided.
 This would ensure that no user data is transmitted or stored online, promoting security and data protection.

 ## Deployed WebApp
 The App has been built as web-app and can be found here: https://engaige.fe-wi.com/

 ## Documentation

-- The zipped documentation for the project can be found at [docs/doku.zip](docs/doku.zip).
-- An online version of this documentation can be found at https://doku.engaige.fe-wi.com/
+An online version of this documentation can be found at https://doku.engaige.fe-wi.com/

 ### Generating App Documentation
 To generate the project's documentation, you can use the `dart doc` command.
 This will create documentation for the codebase, including API references and class descriptions.